How to feature your wedding business on TV

 Content for social media

 Appearing on TV could be a great opportunity to create social media content that can be repurposed if possible.
 Be mindful of copyright laws before you share anything.
-As insurers, the Wedding Insurance Group is in no position to comment on this.
+As insurance brokers, the Wedding Insurance Group is in no position to comment on this.
 It’s highly recommended you consult a suitable legal professional or liaise with the production company.

 If you are able to use content on social media, sharing to regional wedding couple Facebook groups and on local Twitter networking slots such as #WorcestershireHour are examples of how you can go further than just posting on your feed.